SebastianCWAnderson/DialogueGPT/README.md

 ## Project Description

-DialogueGPT is a project that fuses together multiple different hardware and software components into one cohesive product.
+DialogueGPT is a web application that fuses together multiple different hardware and software components into one cohesive product.
 It uses OpenAI' GPT (_Generative Pre-Trained Transformer_) LLM (large language model) to create a 'dialogue' between the user and the LLM.

 In order to use DialogueGPT; you must have an OpenAI API key, which you can get [here.](https://platform.openai.com/)